 - Downloads & Rating in Playstore:- 10K+ Downloads, 3.4 Stars

-Besides the aforementioned apps, there are other apps in the market too such as, Metro online Taxi, Sarathi, Pokhara Taxi (Pokhara Specific) to name a few.
+Besides the aforementioned apps, there are other apps in the market too such as, Metro online Taxi, Sarathi, and Pokhara Taxi (Pokhara Specific) to name a few.
 There used to be Eddy Cab too which is no longer available now.

 The ride-sharing platform is seemingly being better and better with competition in the market.
-The rise in Digital Payments has also aided a lot for easy payments.
+The rise in Digital Payments has also aided a lot in easy payments.
 Also, traveling on a crowded bus in Covid situations is also making people opt for easy ride-booking apps with reasonable pricing.
 Bike services are faster and save time in case of urgent travel.
 Even though it is not that safe, the insurance coverage provided by Pathao & Sahara does help people.
 This has also guided a way for other companies to follow.
 Furthermore, the government needs to form a rule regarding mandatory insurance by all ride-sharing companies for both riders and users.

 Check out: Top 10 online shopping sites in Nepal